-CSCS, USAWEvan is the President of Variant Training Lab and COO of ArthroKinetic Institute.
+CSCS, USAWEvan is the President of Variant Training Lab.
 He graduated from Westmont College with a BS in Kinesiology where he was also captain of the rugby team.

 Evan is a passionate, devoted top level strength and performance coach who began his career in Chicago, IL in 2008 though he is now permanently in Santa Barbara, California.
 He is very business oriented, creative and understanding individual.
 He started his first company in 2013 with a goal of expanding his possibilities in the human movement field.
 Knowing what he wanted to do from a very young age, he has always been an active learner of his craft and strives for the best possible results utilizing his extensive professional experience .
 Evan combines injury prevention techniques with current research on strength and conditioning principles to bring the highest level of fitness and health.